Vietnamese little things that you want to bring back home like hell after your trip

 The “cà phê and sinh tố” culture

 This culture is similar to the Western coffee culture, but instead of a latte or a cappuccino, you will enjoy a “cà phê sữa đá” (Vietnamese iced coffee with condensed milk) or a “sinh tố” (fruit smoothie).
-The Vietnamese coffee is famous, as one of the world’s biggest Robusta coffee producer.
-The taste is obliviously wonderful, and the more wonderful thing is that you can also get your caffeine mix with a yogurt coffee or the Hanoian specialty, egg coffee, made with whipped egg yolk (which is lovely in Hanoi’s winter).
+The Vietnamese coffee is famous, as one of the world’s biggest Robusta coffee producers.
+The taste is obliviously wonderful, and the most wonderful thing is that you can also get your caffeine mix with a yogurt coffee or the Hanoian specialty, egg coffee, made with whipped egg yolk (which is lovely in Hanoi’s winter).

 Talking about “Sinh tố” (smoothies), we’re not just talking about strawberry, apple or banana.
 You’ll find smoothies with fresh papaya, custard-apple, coconut, dragon fruit, passion fruit, all the tropical fruits you could imagine, along with ice and condensed milk or yogurt.
-And this is a dream-like state where a walk across any street would garner you a fresh-fruit smoothie for a dollar.
+And this is a dreamlike state where a walk across any street would garner you a fresh-fruit smoothie for a dollar.

 A question be raised over and over, and over, and over every time you take your mind to think about “cà phê” and “sinh tố”: “Why did I leave?
 Seriously, why?”

 It is hard to forget your first Vietnamese market, and if your first one is a highland market, it even gets harder to erase the memory.
 Everything- literally- everything, from plants to animals, fresh and lively is showcased in front of your curious eyes.
 You stand a head or two above the hunched-over, middle-aged women, all gathering herbs, meats, and whatever they needed for their next few days.
-You will felt like in some documentary for National Geographic at first.
+You will feel like in some documentary for National Geographic at first.
 And then, really quickly, the awe fades away and the excitement sets in.
 “Here’s the meat”, “There’s the herb”, “The handicrafts in the corner”, “We also have an exotic food court”, the sound, the look, the colors, the smell etc. They surround, and you surrender.

 The hospitality and resourcefulness of the locals

 No list about Vietnam would be complete without mentioning the people.
 They are the definition of “where there’s a will, there’s a way.”
-It might not always be the safest or most sensible way, but they’ll get it done, don’t you worry.
+It might not always be the safest or the most sensible way, but they’ll get it done, don’t you worry.
 Stranded in the middle of nowhere?
 You’ll be taken in.
 Need to get across this lake on your motorbike in a canoe?
 Consider it done.

-The “ewww” turning to the “ohhh”
+The “ewww” turning to the “oh”